 Because members of the Knights Templar were allegedly arrested on Friday the 13th (October), many people believe that’s why we should fear the date.
 But like most stories, it’s a bit more complicated…

 Today is also Lemuria, which was a celebration in Ancient Rome where Romans performed rites to exorcise malevolent spirits.
-So get your smudge on tonight.

 I like pop culture lists, what can I say?
 The Midnight Society also has a great list.

 In the 1880s, a group was created to debunk the superstition that “13 at a table” was unlucky.
-The belief is that if 13 people are seated at a table, 1 would die within a year.
+The belief is that if 13 people are seated at a table, one would die within a year.
 So, this club met on the 13th of the month for a dinner party of 13.

 It has nothing to do with Friday the 13th, but it (1) was published today, (2) is creepy and fun, and (3) is a great blog.